 IDBM has numerous international partners and collaborators, including the iSchool at the University of Tokyo, ESADE Business School in Barcelona and the College of Design and Innovation D&I at Tongji University in Shanghai.

 Applicants for the Master’s Programme in International Design Business Management (Master of Arts) apply in the Master’s level admissions in the field of Art and Design.
 Applicants must have a suitable Bachelor’s degree related to one of the disciplines included in the programme.
 An applicant can apply to the IDBM programme through more than one School.
 In such a case an applicant should deliver the appropriate application package fulfilling the entry requirement for each School.
 Such an applicant, however, can be selected only through one of the Aalto University Schools.
 An accepted student completes the master’s degree of the School which he/she is accepted to.

 Students are granted admission to the programme through a two-phase process.
 In the first phase, applicants are assessed based on (1) their personal motivation for joining the program, (2) their academic excellence as displayed in their past studies and portfolio and (3) their professional experience.
 The professional experience of the applicants is looked at broadly and is considered to include work experience relevant to the IDBM programme as well as experience in artistic and scientific work, including entrepreneurship and other relevant civic activities.
 In the second phase, the most suitable applicants from the first phase are invited for interview from which a smaller subset of applicants is offered a study place.

-Attention: The criteria mentioned here are for IDBM programme in Department of Design.
-Applicants holding the Bachelor's degree of Architecture can apply both through technology field and through design field depending on the applicant’s background studies and career ambitions.
+Attention: The criteria mentioned here are for IDBM programme in the Department of Design at Aalto ARTS.
+Applicants holding the Bachelor's degree of Architecture can apply both through “Field of Art and Design” and through “Field of Science and Technology” depending on the applicant’s prior studies and career ambitions.